hashicorp/packer/website/source/docs/post-processors/ucloud-import.html.md

 -   `region` - (string) This is the UCloud region.
 It must be provided, but it can also be sourced from the `UCLOUD_REGION` environment variable.

--   `image_name` - (string) The name of the user-defined image, which contains 1-63 characters and only support Chinese, English, numbers, '-_,.:[]'.
+-   `image_name` - (string) The name of the user-defined image, which contains 1-63 characters and only supports Chinese, English, numbers, '-_,.:[]'.

 -   `ufile_bucket_name` (string) - The name of the UFile bucket where the RAW, VHD, VMDK, or qcow2 file will be copied to for import.
 This bucket must exist when the post-processor is run.